savonrb/httpi/README.md

 By default, HTTPI uses the `HTTPClient`.
 But changing the default is fairly easy:

-    HTTPI::Adapter.use = :curb
+    HTTPI::Adapter.use = :curb  # or :httpclient

-Valid options are:

-* :httpclient
-* :curb

 HTTPI::Response
 ---------------